-Rest assured that Dr. Wardlaw will use enough local anesthetic and sedation to ensure that you shouldn’t feel much discomfort at all during the implant placement procedure.
+Rest assured that Dr. Wardlaw will use enough local anesthetic and (if requested) sedation to ensure that you shouldn’t feel much discomfort at all during the implant placement procedure.
 For a few days following your procedure, though, you can expect to deal with some minor soreness and swelling.
 It is a kind of oral surgery, after all.
 However, as long as you follow your post-op instructions and take any prescribed pain medication as directed, you should be able to easily manage your discomfort.

 What Can Cause Implant Failure?

 Dental implant failure is actually quite rare.
 When it does happen, it’s usually due to an infection that develops in the gums around the base of the implant post.
 In some cases, it’s possible to remedy this situation with antibiotics and preserve the implant if the problem is caught early enough.
 If you notice any swelling or pain around your implants, you should contact us immediately.

 To give your new smile the best chance of lasting for years to come, you should seriously attempt to quit smoking at least two weeks prior to your implant placement.
 Tobacco use can hinder the mouth’s healing process, which is critical to the long-term success of your implants.
 While you can still receive implants if you smoke, you should ask Dr. Wardlaw to explain all the potential risks and complications that can arise if you continue the habit.
 You can also ask him for resources to help you quit, and he’ll be more than happy to help.